• Kracker Archive

 Burial details:

 F/O. Ronald Lavender Baker.
 Eernegem Communal Cemetery.
 Eastern side.
-Son of Albert Victor Baker and of Sarah Christina Baker (née Tod), of Wellington City, New Zealand and husband of Margaret Gwenda Baker (née Hughes), of Khandallah, Wellington, New Zealand.
+Born on the 29th March 1920 in Netherne-on-the-Hill, Reigate, Surrey, England.
+Worked as an apprentice fitter and turner.
+Enlisted on the 20th November 1939.
+Joined 485 squadron on the 09th October 1943.
+Son of Albert Victor Baker and of Sarah Christina Baker (née Tod), of Wellington City, New Zealand, husband of Margaret Gwenda Baker (née Hughes), of Khandallah, Wellington, New Zealand.
 A total of 204 operational sorties flown - 3 with 485 the others with 79, 247 and 73 Squadrons.

-F/O. John Gordon Thompson.
+F/O. John Gordon Thomson.
 CVSA (1).
 Eernegem Communal Cemetery.
 Eastern side.
-Son of Donald Thomson and of Ruth Thomson (née Green), of Palmerston North, Wellington, New Zealand.
+Born on the 10th March 1922 in Palmerston North.
+Worked as a clerk for Shell Oil, Wellington.
+Enlisted on the 15th of June 1941.
+Joined 485 squadron on the 23rd September 1943.
+Son of Donald Sage Luther Macdonald Thomson (died 11th May 1955, age 61) and of Ruth Isabel Thomson (née Green - died 20th December 1970, age 78), of Palmerston North, Wellington, New Zealand.
 A total of 561 flying hours logged and on his 21st operational sortie.

 (1) CVSA - Commendation for Valuable Service in the Air.
 The CWGC list him incorrectly as MiD - his grave list neither of these awards?